gzahora/liri-node-app/README.md

 - - -

 ## Description
-LIRI is a Language Interpretation and Recognition Interface (similar to Apple's Siri).
+LIRI is a Language Interpretation and Recognition Interface (similar to Apple's SIRI).
 LIRI is a command line node app that takes in parameters and returns data from available databases.
 The user can use the below commands to find the information they are looknig for.

 The `Commands` are:
    * `concert-this`